f5devcentral/f5-distributed-cloud-labs-101/security/lab01/index.rst

 The purpose of this lab is to extend the participant's ability to navigate the Volterra console and assign an Application Firewall via Rule-based WAF configurations.
-This an entry-level security configuration which is part of Volterra's current multi-layer security approach.
+This is an entry-level security configuration which is part of Volterra's current multi-layer security approach.

 Volterra's current multi-layer security approach leverages both a **Rule-Based WAF** and a